AnthonyWrather/demo_ror_app/README.md

 ```

 * EDIT: Not needed in a devcontainer but would be if running locally
-Either use VSCode or run the following commands to commit the code to GitHub

 ```bash
   rails db:create
 ```

+Either use VSCode or run the git commands to commit the code to GitHub

 Add Solargraph
 gem install solargraph